 Tucked away in a small village near Anantapur of Andhra Pradesh, is this little village called Lepakshi.
-The village is known for its amazing 16th century treasures.
-A day trip from Bangalore, the village is around 140 km from the city.
-A perfect distance for a family picnic or an awesome bike ride.
+The village is known for its amazing 16th-century treasures – especially the Lepakshi Temple.
+Though in Andhra Pradesh, the village is closer to Bangalore.
+The distance from Bangalore to Lepakshi is around 140 km.
+This makes it a lovely one day trip from Bangalore.
 Such is the beauty that one visit was just not enough for me.
 I had to take a small diversion on my way back from Gandikota.
 I visited Lepakshi again.

 History of Lepakshi

 The name Lepakshi refers to a phrase in Telugu – “Le Pakshi”.
 The words literally, mean “Rise Bird’ and as the legend goes, were uttered by Lord Rama.
 As the story goes in Ramayana, when Sita was being abducted by Ravana, a vulture called Jatayu tried to stop the demon.
 Unfortunately, he was wounded and fell down in this village.
 When Lord Rama followed the trail of abduction, he saw the wounded Jatayu and said “Le Pakshi (Rise Bird)“.
 And thus, the name of the place.

 The village might be older than the structures that you find here.
 The temple complex and the structures around it date back to the 16th century.
 The architectural style can be easily identified as the Vijayanagara Style.
 A visit here is like a preview to the gorgeous ghost city of Hampi.
 Time to discover it all with a glimpse of the key things to see in Lepakshi.